nxskok/pasias/docs/07-sign-mood-median.md

 0.469.
 So the $t$-test, in this situation where it is valid, is the right test to use: it is (a) valid and (b) more powerful.
 So the $t$-test is more powerful.
-One way to think about how *much* more powerful is to ask ``how much smaller of a sample size would be needed for the $t$-test to have the same power as this sign test?''
+One way to think about how *much* more powerful is to ask "how much smaller of a sample    size would be needed for the $t$-test to have the same power as    this sign test?"
 The power of my sign test was 0.243, so in `power.t.test` we set
 `power` equal to that and
 omit the sample size `n`: